Braidy Industries

 Braidy Industries is an Ashland, Kentucky-based company, planning to become an aluminum alloys manufacturer providing aluminum for the automotive and the food and beverage industries.
 In October 2020 Braidy Industries announced that it was changing its name to Unity Aluminum.

 Subsidiaries

-Braidy Industries, Inc. owns Braidy Atlas, a start-up that has designed and engineered the first aluminum rolling mill to be built in the United States in nearly 40 years.
-It also owns Veloxint, an MIT incubated technology company and NanoAL, a Northwestern University incubated technology company.
+Braidy Industries, Inc. owned Braidy Atlas, a start-up that designed and engineered the first aluminum rolling mill in the United States in nearly 40 years.
+It also held Veloxint, an MIT incubated technology company, and NanoAL, a Northwestern University incubated technology company.

+The assets of Braidy Industries were sold to Steel Dynamics in 2022, which announced the mill will be built in Mississippi.